Joggling Board Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Ginger Liqueur: This is a liqueur made with ginger root, spices, herbs, sugar, and alcohol.
-I used Domaine De Canton Ginger Liqueur.
+Ginger Liqueur: This is a liqueur made with ginger root, distilled alcohol, water, and sugar, which are blended and infused to develop a bright, spicy flavor.

 Sea Salt: This is a mineral.
 I used Maldon Sea Salt Flakes.